stakater/til/helm/using-helm-in-production.md

 It will create a deployment `tiller-deploy` in dev namespace which will only be able to modify its own resources.

 In this scenario, there is one missing use case, What if you want to deploy apps like Prometheus that create ClusterRoles or ClusterRoleBindings.
 You can't do that with this tiller as it is restricted to only `dev` namespace.
-And if you grant `tiller-dev` service account permisssions to modify clusterroles, so it can change clusterroles which other teams might have created.
+And if you grant `tiller-dev` service account extra permisssions to modify clusterroles(bindings), so it can change clusterroles which other teams might have created.

 So to overcome this sort of problem, we can have a single global tiller and per namespace tillers.
 The global tiller will have `cluster-admin` role and can create ClusterRoles or ClusterRoleBindings, so we can use the global tiller to deploy different stacks like Monitoring, Logging, etc or apps that need ClusterRole level permissions, wheras the teams can deploy their specific apps using the namespace specific tiller.

 But the question rises that whether the dev user would be able to use the global helm as well as helm for his own namespace?
-Would user A be able to run both of these commands?
+Would a dev user A be able to run both of these commands?

 `helm ls --tiller-namespace dev`

 `helm ls --tiller-namespace tiller` ?

 So the answer is we will restrict the `tiller` namespace using RBAC, we will only let `cluster-admins` modify it.
-So in above case, the user A would not have access to `tiller` namespace, so it can't run `helm ls --tiller-namespace tiller`, if user tries it, he would get an error `Error: User "A" cannot list pods in the namespace "tiller": User "A" cannot list pods in project "tiller" (get pods)`
+So in above case, the user A would not have access to `tiller` namespace, so it can't run `helm ls --tiller-namespace tiller`,

+if user tries it, he would get an error `Error: User "A" cannot list pods in the namespace "tiller": User "A" cannot list pods in project "tiller" (get pods)`

 And he can check his releases through `helm ls --tiller-namespace dev` only.